Watts-College/crj-507-spring-2024/index.md

 **Religious accommodations:** Students will not be penalized for missing an assignment due solely to a religious holiday/observance, but as this class operates with a fairly flexible schedule, all efforts should be made to complete work within the required timeframe.
 If this is not possible, students must notify the instructor as far in advance as possible in order to make an alternative arrangement.

 **Military Accommodations:** A student who is a member of the National Guard, Reserve, or other branch of the armed forces and is unable to complete classes because of military activation may request complete or partial unrestricted administrative withdrawals or incompletes depending on the timing of the activation.
 For more information see [**ASU Policy USI 201-18**](http://www.asu.edu/aad/manuals/usi).

+# J. Additional Syllabus Content

+Any content for the syllabus required by the university, but not included here, is available in the [additional content document](CRJ507-syllabus-additional-content.pdf).

 # IV.
 Course Schedule